-The current opportunities for the rejection of a developer's BMP is very burdensome and requires a long review period by the state.
-Decisions on acceptable BMP's that are intended to be maintained by the locality should rest solely with the locality responsible for the maintenance of proposed BMP: additionally, to require 28% of the Virginia Storm water Management Program permit fees to be remitted to the state is unfair and wasteful.
-To begin, such should be based on collection, not arbitrary fee level.
+The current process to reject a developer's BMP are extremely burdensome and requires a long review period by the state.
+Decisions on acceptable BMP's that are intended to be maintained by the locality should rest solely with the locality responsible for the maintenance of the proposed BMP: additionally, to require 28% of the Virginia Storm Water Management Program permit fees to be remitted to the state is unfair, arbitrary and wasteful.
+To begin, such should be based on collection, not on an arbitrary fee level.
 If fees remain in place the locality should have the option on projects in which local fees are waived, per the localities fee waiver policy, to waive the state percentage of the fee as well.
 Further, civil penalties during enforcement should be used by the locality as needed, not within confined uses as is currently required.

-Inspection by both the state and local government when local erosion and sediment control requirements and ordinances are identical to the state is wasteful.
+Inspection by both the state and local government when local erosion and sediment control requirements and ordinances are identical to the state's requirements is wasteful.
 The recent TMDL requirements along with storm water regulations pose a significant burden on local governments as well as developers.
-When applied to existing development, this becomes an unfunded tax burden for residents and businesses.
+When applied to existing development, these become an unfunded tax burden on residents and businesses.